Ky-Ng/Teochew-Linguistics/index.md

 3. Online Websites
 	1. WhatTCSay3 English to `Teochew` Dictionary
 	2. Wikipedia

-###  Quick Side Note: Motivation
-I am interested in the `SwaTao` Phonetic Inventory Project for many reasons!
-Here are a few:

-1. `Teochew` has rich Phonetic properties, yet the `SwaTao` variety seems to have less resources than `Teochew` in Western literature
-	1. Rich Phonetic property example: Nasalization of vowels and diphthongs
-2. `SwaTao` has similarities to Mandarin and Cantonese which I hope would be useful as an fledgling linguist
-3. `Teochew` has a rich culture and historical importance, and I wish to connect more deeply with other `GaGiNang`s

 ___
 [^1]: Language Family divided into proper and geographical [varieties](https://en.wikipedia.org/wiki/Teochew_Min)